 This conversation has been merged.
-Please reference the main conversation: Lightroom: Multi-User / Multi Computer (Shared catalog on a network)
+Please reference the main conversation: Lightroom Classic and CC: Allow Catalog to be stored on a networked drive.

 Have disabled spindump and tailspind on Mac to avoid deadly embrace when Lightroom uses a lot of CPU, so it's not that.

 If I stop the import and try either import again or synchronize folder, it may add a few more images before stalling again.
 I don't think it is a particular image, because it happens on more than one source folder structure.

 By way of example - I have a folder with multiple subfolders and around 7k images.

 The screenshot shows the Lightroom data for the folder after import and for Adobe Bridge.

 The Adobe Bridge data matches the output of a shell script query to find the numbers of each type of files.
 Lightroom thinks there are 1035 RAW files and 4369 JPEGs - adding the 1483 shown in the Lightroom Synchronise dialogue above would give 5852, which is close to the (correct) Bridge JPG count.
 However, if I click Synchronise, Lightroom shows a wait cursor for a while and then shows 0 files to import.